canonical/indico-custom-profile-fields/CONTRIBUTING.md

 # Contributing

-This document explains the processes and practices recommended for contributing enhancements to the Indico Custom Profile Plugin.
+This document explains the processes and practices recommended for contributing enhancements to the Indico custom profile fields plugin

 ## Overview

-- Generally, before developing enhancements to this plugin, you should consider [opening an issue ](https://github.com/canonical/indico-custom-profile-fields/issues) explaining your use case.
+- Generally, before developing enhancements to this plugin, you should consider [opening an issue ](https://github.com/canonical/discourse-k8s-operator/issues) explaining your use case.
 - If you would like to chat with us about your use-cases or proposed implementation, you can reach us at [Canonical Matrix public channel](https://matrix.to/#/#charmhub-charmdev:ubuntu.com) or [Discourse](https://discourse.charmhub.io/).